YanXiong-UCAS/Yan_XIONG-academic-website/content/publication/journal-article/co-author/paper1/example/index.md

 ---
-title: "Thermal control of primary mirror of Space Solar Telescope"
+title: "Global Sensitivity Analysis Based on BP Neural Network for Thermal Design Parameters"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Shuang Yang
-- Changshuai Du
-- Xianwei Yang
+- Yuting Yang
-- Chunlong Liu
+- Liheng Chen
 - admin
-- Richa Hu
-- Xusheng Zhang
-- Yong Huang
+- Shijun Li
-- Liang Guo
+- Xu Meng

 # Author notes (optional)
 author_notes:
 - "First Author"
-- "Co-Author"
 - "Corresponding author"
-- "Corresponding author"
 - "Co-Author"
 - "Co-Author"
 - "Co-Author"
-- "Co-Author"
-- "Co-Author"

-date: "2021-01-13T00:00:00Z"
+date: "2020-12-14T00:00:00Z"
 doi: "10.2514/1.T5774"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-01-13T00:00:00Z"
+publishDate: "2020-12-14T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;